AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Advanced Content Formatting

-In case you need more complex content formatting there is the {api:anychart.core.ui.SeriesTooltip#textFormatter}**textFormatting()**{api} method that uses a function as parameter.
-Use this method for complex content formatting.
+In case you need more complex content formatting there is the {api:anychart.core.ui.SeriesTooltip#textFormatter}**textFormatting()**{api} method that uses a function or a string token as parameter.
+More information on adjusting a text can be found in [Text Formatters article](../Common_Settings/Text_Formatters).

 ```
   var tooltip = chart.tooltip();